-CARMILA: Changes in the composition of the Board of Directors following the meeting of the Board of Directors on 7 March 2024
+Carmila: Changes in the composition of the Board of Directors following the meeting of the Board of Directors on 7 March 2024

 Caroline Dassié began her career in 1994 with the Danone group, first with Lu, then with Blédina, where she held various sales and marketing positions.
 In 2004, she joined Danone Eaux France, becoming Sales and E-Commerce Director in 2014.
 In 2015, she was appointed International Food General Manager at Intermarché.
 Ms Dassié joined Carrefour France in 2018 as Executive Director of Supermarkets, then Executive Director of Marketing and Customers for the Carrefour Group from 1 September 2021.

-Lastly, on the recommendation of the Nomination and Compensation Committee, the Board of Directors decided not to renew the term of office as Director of Mr Laurent Luccioni.
+Lastly, the Board of Directors has taken note that Mr Laurent Luccioni does not wish to renew his term of office as a Director.

 Following these changes and subject to the approval of the General Meeting of Shareholders to be held on 24 April 2024, Carmila's Board of Directors will comprise 12 directors, 58.3% of whom are independent and 50% of whom are women.